riotrah/DashBois/README.md

 # DashBois

-A multiplayer browser game!
-Gonna start with basic io and progress to interactivity, movement and more.
+A multiplayer browser battle platformer!
+Inspired by Super Smash Bros and DiveKick.
+Gonna start with basic io and then will progress to interactivity, movement and more.

+Gameplay consists of jumping, dashing and (tentatively) dodging:

+- Combat only occurs *in air*!

+- To attack another player, they *must* dash into them!

+## Testing

+To run server (assuming node is installed on system):

+`$ node app.js`

+and connect from your browser at.
+No graphics yet.
+Your char sprite is just your connection id.

+`localhost:8083`

+Controls are (currently):

+`Walking: left and right arrow keys`

+`Jump: spacebar when on ground`

+`Dash: spacebar + desired arrow key when mid-jump`

+`Float: spacebar without arrow key when mid-jump`

+`Dodge: down arrow key + left/right arrow key + spacebar when on ground`

 ## ToDo: